Henry Carey (writer): Literary significance

 Henry Carey's work has been tarred with allegations of triviality since his own day.
 He had an extraordinary gift with melody and wordplay, and later authors, such as Edward Lear, would cite Carey as a predecessor for his tongue twisters and nonsense verse in Namby Pamby and Chrononhotonthologos.
 At the same time, Carey's productions were noted in his own day for their political acuity and bravery (if not foolhardiness).
 He was willing to offend and suffer the consequences of his convictions, but he made his political statements in a diverting and apparently frivolous manner, thereby allowing his friends to respond to his politics and his enemies to dismiss his levity.
 In the Macaulay-dominated view of literary history of the early 20th-century, Carey was represented as a balladeer whose fundamental moroseness was proven by his shameful suicide, and his plays, now devoid of topicality, were set as broad entertainments.

 Musicologists have recognized, however, the subtle gifts necessary for Carey's music, and theater historians are beginning to recognize the context of his plays.
 He was the most prolific English song composer of 1715–1740, and he wrote his own lyrics to all but twelve of his two hundred and fifty songs (Gillespie 128).
 He was responsible for linking the vocal style of Henry Purcell to the later style of Arne by combining popular English folks song and tavern song with Italian flourishes.

+One of his tunes 'Surrey' survives as the accompaniment to the hymn 'The Lord my pasture shall prepare', a paraphrase of Psalm 23 by Joseph Addison 1672-1719 (New English Hymnal #458).